taverntesting/tavern/docs/source/plugins.md

 The entry point needs to point to either a class or a module which defines a preset number of variables.

-Something like this should be in your `setup.py` or `setup.cfg` to make sure Tavern can pick it up at run time:
+Something like this should be in your `setup.py`, `setup.cfg`, `poetry.toml`, `pyproject.toml`, etc. to make sure Tavern can pick it up at run time:

 ```
 # setup.cfg